hashicorp/terraform/website/source/docs/internals/providers/new-data-source.html.md

 # Creating Data Sources

-Data sources are components of providers that pull information from outside of Terraform's managed resources, to make it available in configuration.
+Data sources are components of providers that pull information from external sources, to make it available in configuration.
 They should exist in the same package as the provider.

-The built-in plugins for Terraform that are shipped as part of the codebase have a file naming guideline: they use `data_source_{api}_{data_source_name}.go` as the template to name files, and tend to stick to  single data source per file.
+The built-in plugins for Terraform have a file naming guideline: they use `data_source_<API>_<DATA_SOURCE_NAME>.go` as the template to name files, and tend to stick to single data source per file.
 For example, AWS has `data_source_aws_acm_certificate.go`, because it reads certificates from AWS' ACM service.
 Some providers only have a single API, so they use the provider name in that case.
 For example, Docker has